 In addition, for the grant program application requirements, the Commission develops criteria for selection, approval processes, and matching requirements for each applicant.
 Similarly, the Commission also develops criteria selection, approval processes and funding qualifications for the revolving loan fund application requirements.

-Also, RSA 485-F requires that the Commission, at least annually, review the work and projects funded by the Trust Fund during the previous year.
+RSA 485-F requires that the Commission, at least annually, review the work and projects funded by the Trust Fund during the previous year.
 As part of the annual review, the Commission consults with the Department regarding these activities and provides advice and counsel to the Department regarding future work and project priorities.

-At least every five years, the Commission prepares and files a report with the General Court evaluating the progress made relative to MtBE contamination, the efficiency of the program and whether the program continues to provide the maximum benefit to New Hampshire citizens.
+Also, at least every five years, the Commission prepares and files a report with the General Court evaluating the progress made relative to MtBE contamination, the efficiency of the program and whether the program continues to provide the maximum benefit to New Hampshire citizens.
 The report shall provide any recommendations for additional tasks for which the Trust Fund could be used to improve access to safe and clean drinking water.